What is Turf Toe?By Nigel Chua

 We will teach you gentle stretching exercises to help regain motion.

 It is common to lose strength in the muscles of your leg, particularly around your foot and ankle, after a turf toe injury due to the limited weight-bearing and activity that is required to allow the injury to heal.

 We will determine which muscles are weak and teach you specific exercises to treat them, such as strengthening with

 - resistance bands

 - functional activities, like stair climbing.

-Our senior physical therapists use manual (hands-on) therapy to gently move and manipulate muscles and joints to improve their motion and strength.
+Our senior physical therapists in Phoenix Rehab use manual (hands-on) therapy to gently move and manipulate muscles and joints to improve their motion and strength.
 These techniques can target areas that are difficult to treat on your own.

 Manual therapy can be especially effective for joints that become stiff following immobilization.
 With a turf toe injury, we will use different techniques to mobilize your big toe as well as the other joints of your foot and ankle that may have become stiff during your recovery.